 There is a problem with this website’s security certificate

-- Outlook will not connect to Exchange Server with RSA certificates less than 1024 bits.
+Outlook will not connect to Exchange Server with RSA certificates of less than 1024 bits.
 Users will see an alert saying the certificate cannot be trusted and hence, has been blocked;

-- While installing products carrying weak RSA certificates, users will receive warning about the certificate that will discourage users to install the “untrusted” product;
+While installing products carrying weak RSA certificates, users will receive a warning about the certificate that will discourage users to install the “untrusted” product;

-- According to the Advisory, “System Center HP-UX PA-RISC computers that use an RSA certificate with a 512 bit key length will generate heartbeat alerts and all Operations Manager monitoring of the computers will fail.
+According to the Advisory, “System Center HP-UX PA-RISC computers that use an RSA certificate with a 512-bit key length will generate heartbeat alerts and all Operations Manager monitoring of the computers will fail.
 An “SSL Certificate Error” will also be generated with the description “signed certificate verification.”
-Click here for more information about HP UX PA RISC computers with 512 bit key length.

 How To Detect If RSA Certificate Is Weak